Xandreww/luxdone-task/README.md

 You can run the app locally after fetching it from repository, installing dependencies `npm install` and running start script `npm start`.

+## Hosting

+The page is deployed at [https://xandreww.github.io/luxdone-task/]

 ## Used APIs

 Giphy API - [https://developers.giphy.com/]<br />